Volunteer experiences are available at most of our LSS Network of Hope programs.

 LSS provides shelter to those experiencing homelessness through our LSS Faith Mission programs in Franklin and Fairfield counties.

-Volunteers serve meals, connect clients with resources, provide medical care and assist in the kitchen garden and donation center.
+Volunteers serve meals, connect clients with resources, provide medical care and assist in the donation center.

 More than 1.9 million people in Ohio don’t know where their next meal will come from.

 LSS supports individuals and families experiencing hunger through the LSS Food Pantries in Franklin, Delaware, Fairfield, Ashland, Athens, Lawrence, Gallia, Morgan, Ashland, Marion, Union, Noble and Guernsey counties.